University Catalog

 ADVT 4391.
 CONFERENCE COURSE.
 3 Hours.

 Topic assigned on an individual basis, covering individual research or study in the designated areas.
-May be repeated when topic changes, for a maximum of six credit hours.
+May be repeated when topic changes.
 Prerequisite: 60 or more hours earned and permission of the department.

 ADVT 4393.
 SPECIAL TOPICS.
 3 Hours.